-- Was the thermostat installed in the right direction, not backwards?
+2. Was the thermostat installed in the right direction, and not backward?

-2. If the thermostat was installed backwards, the thermostat will put uneven pressure on the thermostat housing causing the o-ring not to seal.
+3. If the thermostat was installed backward, the thermostat will put uneven pressure on the thermostat housing causing the o-ring not to seal.

-3. Another thing to check is the thermostat housing o-ring.
+4. Another thing to check is the thermostat housing o-ring.
 Was the o-ring sealing grove on the engine block cleaned properly and was all previous build-up of calcified mineral scale removed from the o-ring sealing groove.
-Many mechanics are in a hurry to save time in repairing your car and over look these details as noted in our step by step instructions.
+Many mechanics are in a hurry to save time in repairing your car and overlook these details as noted in our step-by-step instructions.